Pudendal nerve

 The pudendal nerve is the main nerve of the perineum.
+It is a mixed (motor and sensory) nerve and also conveys sympathetic autonomic fibers.
 It carries sensation from the external genitalia of both sexes and the skin around the anus and perineum, as well as the motor supply to various pelvic muscles, including the male or female external urethral sphincter and the external anal sphincter.

 If damaged, most commonly by childbirth, loss of sensation or fecal incontinence may result.
 The nerve may be temporarily anesthetized, called pudendal anesthesia or pudendal block.

 The pudendal canal that carries the pudendal nerve is also known by the eponymous term "Alcock's canal", after Benjamin Alcock, an Irish anatomist who documented the canal in 1836.

 Structure

+Origin

 The pudendal nerve is paired, meaning there are two nerves, one on the left and one on the right side of the body.
 Each is formed as three roots immediately converge above the upper border of the sacrotuberous ligament and the coccygeus muscle.
 The three roots become two cords when the middle and lower root join to form the lower cord, and these in turn unite to form the pudendal nerve proper just proximal to the sacrospinous ligament.
-The three roots are derived from the ventral rami of the second, third, and fourth sacral spinal nerves, with the primary contribution coming from the fourth.
+The three roots are derived from the ventral rami of the 2nd, 3rd, and 4th sacral spinal nerves, with the primary contribution coming from the 4th.

+Course and relations

 The pudendal nerve passes between the piriformis muscle and coccygeus (ischiococcygeus) muscles and leaves the pelvis through the lower part of the greater sciatic foramen.
 It crosses over the lateral part of the sacrospinous ligament and reenters the pelvis through the lesser sciatic foramen.
 After reentering the pelvis, it accompanies the internal pudendal artery and internal pudendal vein upwards and forwards along the lateral wall of the ischiorectal fossa, being contained in a sheath of the obturator fascia termed the pudendal canal, along with the internal pudendal blood vessels.

+Branches

 Inside the pudendal canal, the nerve divides into branches, first giving off the inferior rectal nerve, then the perineal nerve, before continuing as the dorsal nerve of the penis (in males) or the dorsal nerve of the clitoris (in females).